 Faith and Politics

 I believe every word stated in the Apostle’s Creed.
+I believe God wants our mercy more than our sacrifice.
+I believe Love is the most important thing.
 I grew up in the Church of the Nazarene.
 It is in my heart forever.
-I desire to fully embrace the holiness tradition.
 My father was a minister and I was raised in parsonages.
 My husband is Catholic and I attend Mass with him and my children every week.
 We also attend a Nazarene church where I am able to fully worship and receive the Holy Sacraments.